mendix/docs/content/refguide/workflow-properties.md

 **Allowed roles** defines which [module role](module-security#module-role) the user must have to be able to execute the workflow.

+{{% alert type="warning" %}}
+These roles are only checked when the workflow is executed from the client.
+{{% /alert %}}

+For more information, see [Module Security](module-security).

 ### 2.7 Admin Page Section {#admin-page}

-{{% todo %}}[Please verify that the name was updated.]{{% /todo %}}

 **Override admin page** is an optional page used for displaying an instance of the workflow to the workflow admin.
-This overrides a generic page used to display all workflows in the app.
+This overrides a generic page used to display any workflow instances in the app, for example, when you have a **Show Admin page** set as an [on-click event](on-click-event#show-admin-page) or as a [microflow action](show-admin-page) and would like to override the page selected for this event/action.

+If you generate the page using the templates in **Workflows Commons** module, these templates contain necessary data containers and associated context entity.

 ## 3 Read More